Jorvalgl/Thresholderer/Thresholderer-guide-improved.md

 #### After Analysis
 8. **Check Area Fraction graph first** — this is your primary result
-9. **Visually verify** 2–3 thresholded images at your chosen threshold
+9. **Visually verify using ThresholdererFilters** 2–3 thresholded images at your chosen threshold
 10. **Compare across biological replicates** (not just group means)
-11. **Test robustness**: Do conclusions change if you shift threshold ±10?
+11. **Test robustness**: Do conclusions change if you shift threshold ±1?

 ---